paritytech/parity-bridge/README.md

 #### main options

-- `main.account` - address of this bridge authority on `main` chain
 - `main.http` - path to the http socket of a parity node that has `main.account` unlocked
 - `main.contract.bin` - path to the compiled `MainBridge` contract
     - required for initial deployment